 External File Functions

-The FOPEN and FCLOSE functions are used for external files and the DOPEN and DCLOSE functions are used for directories.
-The arguments of both FOPEN and DOPEN use the file reference assigned to a file or a directory.
+The FOPEN and FCLOSE functions are used for external files, and the DOPEN and DCLOSE functions are used for directories.

 FOPEN (fileref <,open-mode <,record-length <,record-format>>>)